kalessil/phpinspectionsea/docs/security.md

 # Cryptographically secure randomness

-For cryptographic operation purposes it's important to properly generate IV (Initialization Vector), which used for further operations.
+For cryptographic operations purposes it's important to properly generate IV (Initialization Vector), which used for further operations.
 In PHP you can use following functions for IV generation: openssl_random_pseudo_bytes, mcrypt_create_iv and random_bytes.